stefanjudis/guardcat/README.md

   // your GitHub access token
   // -> https://github.com/settings/tokens
   token : '234567890',
-  // patterns for notifications matching given patterns
+  // patterns for notifications repos (uses minimatch)
-  // uses minimatch
   // -> everything that works there is possible here, too repoPatterns : [ 'stefanjudis/*', 'tc39/ecma262' ]
 } ).then( notification => {